 What’s in the Box:

-Eggplant, broccoli, heirloom tomatoes, purple stripe garlic, sweet yellow onion, leeks, curly kale, zucchini, english cucumber, summer squash, jalapeno pepper, cherry tomatoes, and basil.
+Eggplant, heirloom tomatoes, garlic, sweet yellow onion, leeks, red curly kale, zucchini, summer squash, euro cucumber, cherry tomatoes, sunflower shoots, and basil.

 What’s going on at the farm: